nahanil/cjk-unihan/README.md

 Simple interface to Unihan database for Node.js.

 This library comes with:
-  - The simple to use
+  - The simple to use node.js module for query Unihan data
   - An SQLite3 database populated with data from the Unihan database
   - Perl/bash scripts to generate said database, should you wish to update it, etc